suncoast-devs/handbook/lessons/react-intro/lecture.md

 # HTML file

-The template SDG uses will generate an `index.html` file that looks like the following (only the `<body>` is shown and only the relevant parts)
+The template SDG uses will generate an `index.html` file that looks like the following (only the `<body>` is shown and only the relevant parts).

 ```html
 <body>